Moody Interior Design: How to Choose Dark, Modern Furniture That’s Durable and Timeless

 You can’t always see joinery in a photograph.
 But you can ask about it, and the answer tells you a lot.

-Mortise and tenon joints, dovetails, tongue-and-groove construction: these are the methods that have held furniture together for centuries.
+Mortise and tenon joints, dovetails, tongue-and-groove construction, these are the methods that have held furniture together for centuries.
 They work because wood moves.
 It expands and contracts with humidity, with temperature, with the slow passage of seasons.
-Proper joinery accommodates this movement.
-It flexes without failing.
+Proper joinery accommodates that movement instead of pretending it does not exist.

 The Upholstery Conversation